Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Roy Lake State Park

-11545 Northside Drive, Lake City
+11545 Northside Dr., Lake City

-Fee: $22 for non-electrical campsite, $26 for electrical campsite, $55 for basic camping cabin, $120-$150 for modern cabin, and $120-$175 for a suite.
+Fee: $22 for a non-electrical campsite, $26 for an electrical campsite, $55 for a basic camping cabin, $120-$150 for a modern cabin and $120-$175 for a suite.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

-Fort Sisseton historic State Park
+Fort Sisseton Historic State Park

-11907 434th AveNUE, Lake City
+11907 434th Ave., Lake City

-Let’s put Fort Sisseton in poem form: Near the parade grounds between the arena and the cemetery / Await night sky views so heavenly
+Let’s put Fort Sisseton in poem form: Near the parade grounds between the arena and the cemetery / Await night sky views so heavenly.

 Pickerel Lake Recreation Area

-12980 446th Avenue, Grenville
+12980 446th Ave., Grenville

-Fee: $26 for electrical campsite or $55 for a camping cabin.
+Fee: $26 for an electrical campsite or $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

 Hartford Beach State Park

-13672 Hartford Beach Road, Corona
+13672 Hartford Beach Rd., Corona

 Follow the mowed walking trail to get a clear view of the sky as well as a great overlook of Big Stone Lake in this remote park.

-Fee: $26 for electrical campsite or $55 for a camping cabin.
+Fee: $26 for an electrical campsite or $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

-Pelican Recreation/ Lakeside Use Area
+Pelican Recreation/Lakeside Use Area

-17450 450th Avenue, Watertown
+17450 450th Ave., Watertown

-Fee: $26 for electrical campsite or $55 for a camping cabin.
+Fee: $26 for an electrical campsite or $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

-21176 Flood Club Road, Lake Preston
+21176 Flood Club Rd., Lake Preston

 On the southern shore of Lake Pelican, you’ll find more ideal stargazing locations in parking areas or local gravel roads.

-Fee: $15 for non-electrical campsite, $26 for electrical campsite, $55 for a camping cabin or $280 for the lodge.
+Fee: $15 for a non-electrical campsite, $26 for an electrical campsite, $55 for a camping cabin or $280 for the lodge.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

 Oakwood Lakes State Park

-20247 Oakwood Drive, Bruce
+20247 Oakwood Dr., Bruce

 When the overlook is named “Princess Shining Star,” you know you’ve found the right place to take in the galaxy.